Can you actually THINK your way out of depression and mania?

 And how does it FEEL being in your inner private sanctum?
 A hell of a lot better than your personal torture chamber, thank you very much, which is precisely the point of the whole cognitive therapy exercise.

-But does it work?
 At ground zero in the teeth of a force nine depression or raging mania - perhaps not.
-As a tool for long-term recovery, almost certainly, not to mention as an early warning system against future depressions and manic episodes.
-For more moderate forms of depression it may be a preferred option to drugs.
-And as a safety net for "Prozac poop-out" and other drug complications, it's a virtual necessity.
+As a tool for long-term recovery, almost certainly, not to mention as an early warning system against future depressions, manic episodes, and anxiety attacks.

-According to Monica Basco PhD of the University of Texas Southwestern Medical Center and a leading proponent of cognitive behavioral therapy, a type of cognitive therapy, speaking at the National Depressive and Manic-Depressive Association Conference in 2000: "I do not believe you should be a passive recipient of care."
+According to Monica Basco PhD of the University of Texas Southwestern Medical Center and a leading proponent of cognitive behavioral therapy, responding to my question at the 2000 DBSA conference: "I do not believe you should be a passive recipient of care."

 Cognitive therapy is being increasingly applied to bipolar disorder, especially in catching the swings up toward mania and down into depression before they take on a life of their own, while they are still manageable.